desain/owlbear-emanation/README.md

-# Emanations
+# Auras and Emanations

-Add emanations / auras to any character token.
+Add auras to any character token.

 ![Interface](./docs/header.jpg)

 ## Features
 - Adds a context menu item to character and mount token images.
-- Emanations will display the correct shape for the current grid type and grid measurement type.
+- Auras will display the correct shape for the current grid type and grid measurement type.
-- Emanations will automatically resize after tokens are scaled.
+- Auras will automatically resize after tokens are scaled.
-- Manage any number of emanations with any color.
+- Manage any number of auras with any color / opacity.

 Example:
 ![Example](./docs/menu.png)